tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/sequence_instruction.md

 With this approach, you no longer need the following in your sequences:
 - Deep Space Object Sequence container.
 The target is managed dynamically since the Planning Engine returns the target coordinates for slew/center/rotate.
 - Looping conditions.
-The exposure plans for the selected target will automatically schedule exposures for the duration of the time available on the target.
+The filter plans for the selected target will automatically schedule exposures for the duration of the time available on the target.
 - Timing conditions.
 The start/stop times for each target, as well as the entire night, are managed automatically by the Planning Engine and injected into the Assistant container.
 - Dither trigger or instructions.
 Dithering will be handled automatically based on your preferences.